yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

  :alt: Image of a unit page with Group 1 selected

 .. note::
   The example course content in this chapter uses content experiment terminology to make the functionality clear.
-Typically, you do not want to use terminology in course content that would make students aware of the experiment.
+Typically, you would not use terminology in course content that would make students aware of the experiment.

 .. _Configure the Content Experiment in XML: